debfantom/UCB_AI-ML_20.1_Capstone_Final_Report/README.md

 ## ❓ Research Question
 Can we cluster users based on interpretable features extracted from their book rating behavior to uncover distinct reader segments?

-**Hypothesis**: By clustering users using features derived from their book ratings and basic profile attributes, we can identify distinct, interpretable user segments.
+**Hypothesis**: By clustering users utilizing features derived from their book ratings and basic profile attributes, we can identify distinct, interpretable user segments.
 These segments will reflect real differences in reading habits, preferences, and engagement — enabling more personalized content, product features, and marketing strategies.

 ## 💾 Data Sources